 Nurse Residency Specialties

-The Dana-Farber Nurse Residency Program supports two oncology specialties: Infusion and Research.
+The Dana-Farber Nurse Residency Program supports two oncology specialties: Infusion and Clinical Research.
 Newly licensed nurses are encouraged to apply for the specialty that meets their professional goals.
-Annually, applications open in May and the residency program starts in September.
+Annually, applications open in May and the Residency program starts in September.

 clinical research.
 To supplement their clinical rotations, residents are provided a wide variety of interdisciplinary shadowing experiences and professional development opportunities.